Description

 Gross Motor Skill: Put the Fire Out

-The Beginner’s Bible The goal of the 3 Year Curriculum is to introduce the child to stories in the Bible.
-The Items Needed section includes page numbers corresponding to The Beginner’s Bible (when available), but you may use any children’s Bible.
-For variety, consider reading the same story from several Bibles.
-Be sure to read the Scripture for yourself to make sure you know the important story elements.
+The goal of the 3 Year Curriculum is to introduce the child to stories in the Bible.
+The Objective section includes page numbers to The Beginner's Bible (when available), but any age-appropriate children’s Bible can be used.
+For variety, you may read the same story from different Bibles.
+Be sure to read the Scripture yourself to understand the story's details.
+Another fun way to further Bible learning is to tell the story in an interactive way.
+The ABCJLM Interactive Bible Stories offer an age-appropriate script that is the perfect length for your active toddler.
+This supplemental product is available as a digital download, either included in the 3 Year Curriculum Bundle or purchased separately.

 Day 1 (Day, Night) - Oreo cookies, chocolate and vanilla chips